|Pricing model||Per User|

 With expert reviews in hand, we compile Google trends, search intent data, website traffic trends, and data from Social Listening tools to rank each product and create a final score.

-Each tool could be a potential password management solution for your business based on its needs.
+Each tool could be a potential project management solution for your business based on its needs.
 But to be sure, always use a demo or free trial of any solution before deciding on an application.
 Don’t just take our word for it — no matter how good that word is.

 What is Project Management Software?